-Grammar Rule FEEL Mapped to Domain Applicability 20 e.name e."name" type(e) is a context 20 e.name see below type(e) is a date/time/duration type(e) e. name name = date result is the name d component of the date object e .
+Grammar Rule FEEL Mapped to Domain Applicability 20 e.name e."name" type(e) is a context 20 e.name see below type(e) is a date/time/duration type(e) e.name name = date result is the name d component of the date object e .
 Valid names are shown to the right. year, month, day, weekday date and time result is the name d component of the date and time object e .
 Valid names are shown to the right. year, month, day, weekday, hour, minute, second, time offset, timezone time result is the name d component of the time object e .
 Valid names are shown to the right hour, minute, second, time offset, timezone years and months duration result is the name d component of the years and months duration object e .
-Valid names are shown to the right. years, months days and time duration result is the name d component of the days and time duration object e .
-Valid names are shown to the right. days, hours, minutes, seconds name type(name) description year number The year number as an integer in the interval [-999,999,999 999,999,999] month number The month number as an integer in the interval [112], where 1 is January and 12 is December day number The day of the month as an integer in the interval [131] weekday number The day of the week as an integer in the interval [17] where 1 is Monday and 7 is Sunday (compliant with the definition in ISO 8601) hour number The hour of the day as an integer in the interval [023] minute number The minute of the hour as an integer in the interval [059] second number The second of the minute as a decimal in the interval [060)
+Valid names are shown to the right. days and time duration result is the name d component of the days and time duration object e .
+Valid names are shown to the right. days, hours, minutes, seconds name type (name) description year number The year number as an integer in the interval [-999,999,999 999,999,999] month number The month number as an integer in the interval [112], where 1 is January and 12 is December day number The day of the month as an integer in the interval [131] weekday number The day of the week as an integer in the interval [17] where 1 is Monday and 7 is Sunday (compliant with the definition in ISO 8601) hour number The hour of the day as an integer in the interval [023] minute number The minute of the hour as an integer in the interval [059] second number The second of the minute as a decimal in the interval [060) time offset days and time duration The duration offset corresponding to the timezone the date or date and time value represents.
+The time offset duration must be in the interval [duration("-PT14H")duration("PT14H")] as per the XML Schema Part 2 dateTime datatype.
+The time offset property returns null when the object does not have a time offset set. timezone string The timezone identifier as defined in the IANA Time Zones database.
+The timezone property returns null when the object does not have an IANA timezone defined. years number The normalized years component of a years and months duration value as an integer.
+This property returns null when invoked on a days and time duration value. months number The normalized months component of a years and months duration value.
+Since the value is normalized, this property must return an integer in the interval [011].
+This property returns null when invoked on a days and time duration value. days number The normalized days component of a days and time duration value as an integer.
+This property returns null when invoked on a years and months duration value. hours number The normalized hours component of a days and time duration value.
+Since the value is normalized, this property must return an integer in the interval [023].
+This property returns null when invoked on a years and months duration value.

-Table 57: List of properties per type
+Table 59: List of properties per type